ahashi21/stacksync-takehome/README.md

 ## Overview

 This service accepts Python scripts via HTTP POST requests and executes them in a controlled environment.
 All scripts must contain a `main()` function that returns JSON-serializable data.
+Took about 2 hours to complete using Codespaces virtual environment.

 Note: While this implementation was originally designed to use nsjail for sandboxing, Google Cloud Run’s security model prohibits the privileged syscalls and namespace operations required by nsjail.
 As a fallback, the service applies a combination of AST-based script validation, process-level isolation, and resource limits to ensure safe execution of untrusted Python code when nsjail is unavailable.